IntegralDefense/ptauto/README.md

 usage: pt_query.py [-h] [--dev] [--crits] [--test] [-f] [-n | -a] QUERY

 positional arguments:
   QUERY       A value to send as a query to PT.
-Email, phone, name, etc.
+Email, phone, name, domain, etc.

 optional arguments:
   -h, --help  show this help message and exit